 What is this, 2010?

-OK, but seriously, we do have the domain search and purchase feature, which makes the process of finding and buying a domain to use as your custom link shortener pretty turnkey.
+OK, but seriously, we do have the domain search and purchase feature, which makes the process of finding and buying the right domain to use as your custom link shortener pretty turnkey.

 Let me give you a few reasons to start using your own custom link shortener:

-Branding – your going to share links online, do you want to represent your brand, or someone else’s?
+Branding – you’re going to share links online, do you want to represent your brand, or someone else’s?

 Better SEO – Using any link shortener does not have an effect on SEO.
-However, click-through rate does, and if using a branded link shortener increases CTR, you will have first off, more clicks, and secondly, better rankings because of it.
+However, click-through rate does.
+If using a branded link shortener increases CTR, you will have more clicks and better rankings because of it.
 This isn’t a magical or noticeable increase for most people or brands, but it’s there.
 We will soon be completing a case study on the effects branded URL shorteners have on SEO.
 In the meantime you can find out all you need to know about SEO and URLs here.

-Better Tracking – Yes, you can track links just fine with a generic URL shortener, but when you use multiple custom domains, you can now segment your content by domain and track campaigns accordingly (or you can also use advanced features to make campaigns).
-For example, I use brandings.link when sharing content related to branding, and I use rebrand.ly when sharing our own blog posts.
-I do this to help separate out the two types of content into two separate domain “buckets,” as well as to provide additional value to my audience by providing keywords related to what they should expect to see on the other side of the link.
+Better Tracking – Yes, you can track links just fine with a generic URL shortener.
+But when you use multiple custom domains, you can segment your content by domain and track campaigns accordingly.
+Or you can also use advanced features to make campaigns.
+For example, I use brandings.link when sharing content related to branding, and I use rebrandly.blog when sharing our own blog posts.
+I do this to separate out the two types of content into separate domain “buckets”, as well as to provide additional value to my audience by providing keywords related to what they should expect to see on the other side of the link.

 3. Not Using UTM Parameters